 -Link Up Parties:

 One thing I really wanted to try was a Link Up Party.
 I saw them all over Pinterest and I wanted to try-but I was scared.
 I didn’t know how to join, or what to do.
 Thankfully I had Crystal, when I joined her newsletter she asked for questions.
 So I asked.
-What is a linky? and how do they work?
+What is a linky?
+How do they work?
 She rocks!!
 She not only answered, but linked to how-to’s and a video!!
-Find her here!

 Guess what?
 Not only were they fun and I found a ton of new bloggers to follow with great resources but I was featured!!
 I was picked by readers as one of the top 10 blogs looked at motivational Monday link up party!
 As well as one of the top 4 for Finishing Strong link up!
 I am super excited and thank you so much all of you lovely hosts!
 Congrats to the other winners and lastly but certainly not least-a special thank you to readers!!